WallStreetMojo

 Example #1

-Let’s say Company XYZ is buying inventory, which is a current asset worth $500 from its vendor.
+Let’s say Company XYZ is buying inventory, a current asset worth $500 from its vendor.
 It has promised to pay back the amount in one month.
 So, in this transaction, the Account Payable account gets the credit, and the inventory account gets debit.
 Below is the journal entry for Account Payable Credit:

 Debit or Credit Example 1